adaptive-intelligent-robotics/FLAIR/README.md

 #### Configurations

 All the parameters that can be tweaked can be found in a configuration file called [adaptation_config.py](fast_adaptation/src/flair/flair/adaptation_config.py).
 All the parameters listed here have been used for the experimental runs reported in our paper.

+The script [vicon.py](fast_adaptation/src/flair/flair/vicon.py) contains the exact waypoints used for our experiments (which correspond to our lab settings), but they can easily be replaced by your path.
+At the beginning of the file, you can chose the perturbation you would like to apply to the robot.
+This file can be replaced by a manual controller for example if required.

 #### Baselines

 In addition to the code for FLAIR, we publish our baselines under the files [adaptation_rl.py](fast_adaptation/src/flair/flair/adaptation_rl.py) and [adaptation_lqr.py](fast_adaptation/src/flair/flair/adaptation_lqr.py).
 Similarly, the files producing the commands at each step are called [functionality_controller_rl.py](fast_adaptation/src/flair/functionality_controller/functionality_controller_rl.py) and [functionality_controller_lqr.py](fast_adaptation/src/flair/functionality_controller/functionality_controller_lqr.py).